You are here: PályázóknakHírek, eseményekRendezvényekA Hivatal rendezvényeiWeek of Innovative Regions in Europe 2024Program

 Panelists:

-• Catherine Wendt, Head of Unit, DG REGIO, European Commission
+• Wolfgang Münch, Senior Expert, DG REGIO, European Commission

 • Prof Dr Igor Calzada, MBA, University of the Basque Country (EHU/UPV) and Ikerbasque (Spain) and Cardiff University/WISERD (UK)